 The beauty of the Charles Darwin walking track is that it connects the train station in the village of Wentworth Falls with the actual waterfall.
 This is great if you don’t have access to a car and want to visit Wentworth Falls by public transport.

 From the train station, head towards Wilson Park situated on the other side of the Great Western Highway.
 A very recognisable arch-shaped entrance marks the start of the Charles Darwin walk.

-If you wish to travel by car, lots of free street parking is available along Falls Road, just after the exit from the Great Western Highway.
+If you’re travelling by car, there is lots of free street parking available along Falls Road, just after the exit from the Great Western Highway.
 Falls Road continues on to the Wentworth Falls picnic area.